dotnet-presentations/aspnetcore-concepts-workshop/Labs/Logging and Diagnostics.md

     }
     ```

-3. Run the application and open a browser window with `http://localhost:5000/` as the address.
+3. Run the application in "Production" and open a browser window with `http://localhost:5000/` as the address.
 You should see the custom error page instead of the exception.

 ## Showing custom pages for non 500 status codes